-FTAI Infrastructure will be spun out in an entity taxed as a corporation for U.S. federal income tax purposes and will hold, among other things, FTAI's (i) Jefferson Terminal business, (ii) Repauno business, (iii) Long Ridge investment, and (iv) Transtar business.
+FTAI Infrastructure is expected to be spun out in an entity taxed as a corporation for U.S. federal income tax purposes and will hold, among other things, the Company's (i) Jefferson Terminal business, (ii) Repauno business, (iii) Long Ridge investment, and (iv) Transtar business.
 FTAI Infrastructure will retain all related project-level debt of those entities.
-In connection with the closing of the spin-off, FTAI Infrastructure intends to issue up to \$300.0 million of preferred stock and warrants and incur up to \$500.0 million of senior secured indebtedness, the net proceeds of which will be remitted to FTAI as part of the separation.
-FTAI expects to use the proceeds received from FTAI Infrastructure to repay all outstanding borrowings under its 2021 bridge loans and its revolving credit facility with the remaining proceeds to repay a portion of its 6.50% senior unsecured notes due 2025.
+In connection with the spin-off, FTAI Infrastructure entered into subscription agreements to issue \$300.0 million of preferred stock and warrants and sold \$500.0 million of senior secured notes due 2027, the net proceeds of which will be remitted to the Company in connection with the separation.
+The Company expects to use the proceeds received from FTAI Infrastructure to repay all outstanding borrowings under its 2021 bridge loans and a portion of borrowings under its revolving credit facility with the remaining proceeds to repay a portion of its 6.50% senior unsecured notes due 2025 (the "2025 Notes").
+On June 30, 2022, the Company issued a conditional notice of partial redemption to redeem \$200 million aggregate principal amount of its outstanding 2025 Notes.
 FTAI expects to retain the aviation business and certain other assets and FTAI's remaining outstanding corporate indebtedness.

 FTAI Infrastructure will be externally managed by the Manager.
-In connection with the spin-off, the Company and the Manager have agreed to assign the Company's existing management agreement to FTAI Infrastructure, and FTAI Infrastructure and the Manager have agreed to amend and restate the agreement effective upon on the closing of the spin.
+In connection with the spin-off, the Company and the Manager have agreed to assign the Company's existing management agreement to FTAI Infrastructure, and FTAI Infrastructure and the Manager have agreed to amend and restate the agreement in connection with the closing of the spin-off.
 The amended and restated management agreement will have an initial term of six years.
 Similar to the Company's existing management arrangements, the Manager will be entitled to a management fee, incentive allocations (comprised of income incentive allocation and capital gains incentive allocation) and reimbursement of certain expenses on substantially similar terms as the existing arrangements with the Manager, except that all fees will be paid pursuant to the amended and restated management agreement rather than by one of FTAI Infrastructure's subsidiaries.

-FTAI and certain of its subsidiaries will enter into a new management agreement with the Manager.
+The Company and certain of its subsidiaries will enter into a new management agreement with the Manager.
 The new management agreement will have an initial term of six years.
 The Manager will be entitled to a management fee and reimbursement of certain expenses on substantially similar terms as the existing arrangements with the Manager.
 Prior to the merger described below, our Manager will remain entitled to incentive allocations (comprised of income incentive allocation and capital gains incentive allocation) on the same terms as they exist today.
-Following the merger, FTAI will enter into a Services and Profit Sharing Agreement (the "Services Agreement"), with a subsidiary of FTAI and Fortress Worldwide Transportation and Infrastructure

-Master GP LLC ("Master GP"), pursuant to which Master GP will be entitled to incentive allocations on substantially similar terms as the existing arrangements.
+Following the merger, the Company will enter into a Services and Profit Sharing Agreement (the "Services Agreement"), with a subsidiary of the Company and Fortress Worldwide Transportation and Infrastructure Master GP LLC ("Master GP"), pursuant to which Master GP will be entitled to incentive allocations on substantially similar terms as the existing arrangements.
+Following the completion of the spin-off, the Company plans to pursue a merger transaction with a subsidiary of the Company pursuant to which the Company will become a wholly-owned subsidiary of a company organized under the laws of the Cayman Islands and shareholders of the Company would become shareholders of the Cayman Islands entity.
+This merger transaction will be subject to approval by holders of the Company's common shares.